 In 2014, 75 people completed the Stabilization program, and 22 graduated from LifeHouse.

-For many people, drug and alcohol addiction has led to the loss of their homes, and they turn to The Ottawa Mission for help.
-The Mission offers three levels of addiction treatment programming, depending on the need.
-There are daily, 30-day, and five-month addiction treatment programs, and ongoing aftercare support to help recovering addicts take the first step back towards independent living.
+For many people, drug and alcohol addiction has led to the loss of their homes, and they have turned to The Ottawa Mission for help.
+The Mission is able to meet men wherever they are in their journey – some are just thinking about starting recovery and others are weeks in and need support.
+There are daily drop in groups, a Stabilization wing of the shelter and and a five-month addiction treatment program, as well as ongoing aftercare support to help recovering addicts take the first step back towards independent living.

 Battling addiction one day at a time